Film: Safety Not Guaranteed

 - Set Right What Once Went Wrong: Kenneth hopes to go back in time to save the life of his girlfriend.
 Darius tells him that she hopes to save her mother's.

-- Shout Out: The time machine shoots flames out the back.
+- Shout-Out: The time machine shoots flames out the back like Back to the Future.

 - Sir Swears-a-Lot: Most of the swearing in the film comes from Jeff.